nubomedia/nubomedia-paas/README.md

 ## Configuration

-The configuration can be fount in `/etc/nubomedia/paas.properties`.
+The configuration can to fount in `/etc/nubomedia/paas.properties`.

 Here you can configure: